scmacdon/AWSTracker/BlogApp/Readme.md

 + A Java IDE (this tutorial uses the IntelliJ IDE)
 + Java JDK 1.8
 + Maven 3.6 or later
 + An Amazon Redshift table named blog that contains the fields described in this tutorial.
-For information about creating an Amazon Reshift table, see [Getting started using databases](https://docs.aws.amazon.com/redshift/latest/dg/c_intro_to_admin.html).
+For information about creating an Amazon Redshift table, see [Getting started using databases](https://docs.aws.amazon.com/redshift/latest/dg/c_intro_to_admin.html).
 .

-## Create an IntelliJ project named SpringVideoApp
+## Create an IntelliJ project named Blog

-Create an IntelliJ project that is used to create the web application that streams Amazon S3 video content.
+Create an IntelliJ project that is used to create the web application.

 1. In the IntelliJ IDE, choose **File**, **New**, **Project**.